VPN Server Image for the Raspberry PI

 $ docker exec vpnserver setup user VpnUser VpnPassword

-If you do not set the password parameter a random one will be assigned!
+If you do not set the password value a random one will be assigned!

 To export do

-$ docker exec vpnserver secrets export than you will find all certificates, keys and password in the local host directory
+$ docker exec vpnserver secrets export and you will find all certificates, keys, p12-archive and userP12-XAUTH-Password.txt in the local host directory

 To import put your set of secrets into the mounted volume

-$ docker exec vpnserver secrets import VpnUser SecretPassword
+$ docker exec vpnserver secrets import HostUrl VpnUser SecretPassword

 Attention make sure not to change naming of CA-, Cert- and Key-files, otherwise the import might not work!